drainganggtb/python-api-challenge/README.md

 - Southern Hemisphere - Cloudiness (%) vs. Latitude
 - Northern Hemisphere - Wind Speed (mph) vs. Latitude
-- Southern Hemisphere - Wind Speed (mph) vs. Latitude All in all, this activity accomplishes the following requirements
+- Southern Hemisphere - Wind Speed (mph) vs. Latitude All in all, this activity accomplishes the following requirements:
 - Randomly select at least 500 unique cities based on latitude and longitude
 - Perform a weather check on each of the cities using successive API calls
 - Include a print log of each city as its being processed with the city number and city name